zmitchell/tinkering.xyz/content/releasing-flox.md

 The Nix store is just the directory `/nix/store`, nothing fancy.
 Everything in the store has a hash in its filename, and that hash is computed from all the software that was used to build that particular artifact.
 The software used to build an artifact also contain hashes in their filenames in the Nix store, and so on.
-This means that the hash of your piece of software is essentially a hash computed from the entire dependency tree, all the way down to libc.
+This means that the hash of your piece of software is essentially a hash computed from the entire dependency tree, all the way down to `libc`.
 Since the path contains this hash, the path is essentially unique.
 Since this path is unique, you can use the absolute path to it and you’ll never depend on the wrong piece of software.

-When Nix builds software it hard-codes these absolute paths into the artifact so that it’s effectively impossible to link the wrong dynamic library, depend on the wrong Python interpreter, etc.
+When Nix builds software,
+it hard-codes these absolute paths into the artifact so that it’s effectively impossible to link the wrong dynamic library, depend on the wrong Python interpreter, etc.
 This is what makes software built with Nix so bulletproof.
 When you go to set up a development environment you get the same benefits.